clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 ## Introduction to the Burp Proxy
 * Fundamental and crucial tool within Burp Suite.
 * Enables the capture of requests and responses between the user and the target web server.
-* This intercepted traffic can be manipulated, sent to other tools for further processing, or explicitly allowed to continue to its destination.
+* Intercepted traffic can be manipulated, sent to other tools for further processing, or explicitly allowed to continue to its destination.
 ### Key Points to Understand About the Burp Proxy
 * **Intercepting Requests**: When requests are made through the Burp Proxy, they are intercepted and held back from reaching the target server.
   * The requests appear in the Proxy tab, allowing for further actions such as forwarding, dropping, editing, or sending them to other Burp modules.